microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

     models we use here with view models you might know from XAML languages:
     While they are also controlling the UI without having any direct dependencies on the UI technology, in contrast to XAML, they are not doing this by direct data binding.
-Here, they are used to sync certain conditions of the UI between the client and the server process.
+Here, they are used to synchronize certain conditions of the UI between the client and the server process.
 The class `CustomTypeEditorVMClient` provides a static method `Create`, which is the dedicated way to create a view model.
-You pass it the service provider and also the proxy object of the instance of the property value to edit, which the client-side type editor just got from the property browser.
+You pass the `create` method the service provider and also the proxy object representing the instance of the property value to edit, which the client-side type editor just got from the property browser.

-* **Sessions and the DesignToolsClient:** For the communication with the DesignToolsServer server process, the Designer needs a sending and a receiving endpoint.
+* **Sessions and the DesignToolsClient:** For the communication with the DesignToolsServer server process the Designer needs a sending and a receiving endpoint.
 The `DesignToolsClient` class represents the client-side sending endpoint and provides the basic mechanisms for communication with the server.
 To separate the concerns of each WinForms document within Visual Studio which has been opened, each of those designer document is associated